Waukesha County

 The 120-day waiting period begins the day the Joint Petition was filed.

-Respondent: Once served, the Respondent is required to complete a Response & Counterclaim form and send copies to the court and the Petitioner.
+Respondent: Once served, the Respondent may complete a Response & Counterclaim form and send copies to the court and the Petitioner.
 This form serves as the written response that was referred to in the Summons and contains the Respondent’s official response to the facts, requests, and allegations made by the Petitioner in the Petition.
 This document also allows the Respondent to make his/her own requests in the counterclaim.

 Petitioner: No matter who the Petitioner has serve the forms on the Respondent, the Petitioner must obtain proof that the Respondent was served and file it with the court.